rolandyuwy/tp/docs/UserGuide.md

 ### 6.2.1.
 Sorting by descending description

-Sorts the list of food items in reverse order to the `sortdesc` command.
+Sorts the list of food items in reverse order of the order used for the `sortdesc` command.

 <div style="text-align: right"><a href="https://ay2021s1-cs2103t-f13-4.github.io/tp/UserGuide.html#">^ Back to top</a></div>